 - Controversial issues such as guns, capitalism, corporate greed, and replacing cash with gold

-Indeed, when you review the list of business books and the books determined to be the best business books of any given year or decade, you’ll notice a variety of topics relevant to today’s world, so these books are not just for “business people” but for anyone who is interested in what makes our world operate like it does.
+Indeed, when you review the list of business books and the books determined to be the best business books of any given year or decade, you’ll notice a variety of topics relevant to today’s world, so these books are not just for “business people” but for anyone interested in what makes our world operate as it does.
 After all, “business” issues don’t just affect entrepreneurs or managers but everyone else as well, so everyone should be able to find a book they’ll enjoy reading.

 How it Is Determined

 In fact, while many of these “business” books are financial or Wall Street-related in nature, many others have to do with social issues, which are always directly related to economic issues in one form or another.
-Even people who believe they are not really interested in anything related to business should take a look at the list of books on this list from one year to the next.
+Even people who believe they are not really interested in anything related to business should look at the list of books on this list from one year to the next.
 Their variety means there is truly something for everyone, and if you’re curious about some of the best books that have come out in the past decade, keep reading.